 We are also deliberating the inclusion of recommendations for the Army’s Fort Belvoir in Virginia.

 While there are yet other installations with names linked to the Confederacy, the Commission is empowered to make recommendations only for Department of Defense assets.
 This means the Commission cannot consider new names for National Guard installations – for example, Camp Beauregard, Louisiana and Camp Maxey, Texas – which fall under the operational control of their respective state governments.

 Along with these installations, two ships are being considered for renaming: the USNS Maury and the USS Chancellorsville.

 Are Confederate grave markers subject to removal?

 No. Section 370 of the 2021 NDAA specifically excludes grave markers from removal.
 The commission will not recommend disturbing remains or modifying grave markers in any way.
 The commission was charged with further defining what constitutes a grave marker and those considerations will be included in the final report to Congress.

 How will new names be selected for installations?

 Congress mandated incorporating local sensitivities in the process and recommendations.
-Because we recognize the great importance of this, the commission is visiting all installations identified for renaming and engaging with local community stakeholders whenever possible to ensure their voices carry weight in the process.
-Members of the public also may submit recommendations for new names to the commission via this website.
-Please note that the number of submissions received for any particular name will not influence final recommendations made by the Commission – suggested names will be considered by the commissioners based solely on their merit.
+Because we recognize the great importance of this, the commission has visited all installations identified for renaming and engaged with local community stakeholders whenever possible to ensure their voices carry weight in the process.
+Members of the public were also invited to submit recommendations for new names to the commission via this website from September 7 until December 1, 2021 – more than 34,000 submissions were received for consideration (the number of submissions received for any particular name will not influence final recommendations made by the Commission – suggested names will be considered by the commissioners based solely on their merit).
 The Commission will provide its final recommendations to Congress by Oct.
 1, 2022.